westl/Etsy-Top-Five-Terms/README.md

 # Etsy-Top-Five-Terms
-Etsy app that finds the top 5 items for a given shop id.
+Etsy app extracts and analyzes a shops inventory and returns the top 5 terms used.
 Concepts I could have gone deeper on will be found by searching for "TODO" within the project.

 ## Exceptions